 The WholeHome EV Rate is a time-based electricity supply offering from Duquesne Light.
 This means the rate only applies to your supply charges and does not impact any other charges you may see on your monthly electric bill, such as distribution charges.
 These supply charges will be listed on the final page of your electric bill, under “Supply Charges,” and will be broken out by peak, off-peak, and super off-peak.

-Later this summer, we will launch a savings calculator to help you determine if the WholeHome EV Rate is right for you.
-By looking at how much electricity you use and when you use it, the calculator will estimate your monthly bill.
-This rate may not be the right choice for all EV-driving customers so use the calculator to help identify the best option for your home when it becomes available.
+Please use our interactive Rate Advisor to help you determine if the WholeHome EV Rate is right for you.
+By looking at how much electricity you use and when you use it, the Rate Advisor will estimate your monthly bill.
+This rate may not be the right choice for all EV-driving customers so use the Rate Advisor to help identify the best option for your home when it becomes available.

 Enrolling is simple.